rsogllc/GNT/en/mining.md

 However, if a dishonest miner is willing to risk losing his block reward, he can attempt to change the official record.
-Instead of trying to add a block to the **tip** of the bock chain, he tries to replace the block at the current tip.
+Instead of trying to add a block to the **tip** of the block chain, he tries to replace the block at the current tip.
 To make this work, he has to also find the next block so that he can choose his replacement block as the winner of the previous lottery.